 Riding at Pony Farm Summer Camp is not just about lessons.
 We offer plenty of opportunities to have fun with our horses.

 Touchstone Farm hosts home horse shows during camp sessions 2 and 3.
 Parents are welcome to attend.
 The shows have classes for beginners on up, so everyone gets a chance to win a ribbon.
-During some sessions, we try to attend away show in the local area.
+During some sessions, Pony Farm's invitation-only Show Team competes in local shows.

 Our hunter derby takes place in one of our large grass fields with natural jumps similar to what you find in a hunt field.